 In PersonFull Time40 Hours/week15 Weeks

-Start Date Rolling Start Date Cost $15,000 Class size 20 Location Washington, New York City, LondonOver 12 intense weeks on campus at Flatiron School, our Cybersecurity Analytics curriculum will prepare you to handle rapidly-advancing threats.
-You’ll set traps and catch threat actors with our real-world lab environments paired with industry-grade curriculum.
+Start Date Rolling Start Date Cost $16,900 Class size N/A Location OnlineIn as little as 16 weeks at Flatiron School, our Cybersecurity Analytics curriculum will prepare you to handle rapidly-advancing threats.
+You’ll set traps and catch threat actors with our real-world lab environments paired with the industry-grade curriculum.
 You’ll learn the analytical skills needed to stand out from the competition.
 Our Cybersecurity Analytics program includes 8 foundational courses designed to prepare you for success in the cybersecurity industry.

 In PersonFull Time40 Hours/week15 Weeks